codenart/codenart.github.io/_posts/2-css/2017-08-24-css-4-container-types.md

 to hit the link.

 There is a CSS property called `display` which can help us to change the type of the container.
-Let's make some `buttons` using an `anchor element`. :D
+Let's make some `buttons` using an `anchor elements`. :D

 Actually, HTML elements come with default looks but you can use CSS to change everything.
-You can make a heading look like a normal paragraph.
+You can make a normal paragraph look like a heading.
 You can make this look like that.
 And here we're gonna make some links look like buttons. :D

 `HTML code:`